Stock Watch: Bob Condotta grades the Seahawks in their OT defeat to the 49ers

 There is, though, one really obscure scenario where Seattle could beat Kansas City, but lose to Arizona and not make the playoffs.
 A victory against Arizona assures a playoff spot.

-Not that those stats salved many wounds Sunday for the Seahawks, who suffered what seems like their annual upset loss to an NFC West team.
-(Recall Arizona a year ago, and the seemingly annual defeats to the Rams for much of the decade back when losing to the Rams wasn’t a good thing).
+Not that those stats salved many wounds Sunday for the Seahawks, who suffered what seems like their annual upset defeat against an NFC West team.
+(Recall, losing to Arizona a year ago, and the seemingly annual defeats against the Rams for much of the decade when losing to the Rams wasn’t as expected.)

 Now on to the grades.